 Download Full Text (2.6 MB)

-Nguyen A, Gupta A, Smith M, Huang J. Identification of aggressive variants of mantle cell lymphoma based on flow cytometry.
+Daram N, Kaur S. Identifying discrepancies in diagnosis of PCOS with use of different diagnostic criteria.
 Poster presented at: Oakland University William Beaumont School of Medicine Embark Capstone Colloquium; 2022 May 2; Rochester Hills, MI.